Andy16823/Smartli-Backup-2/README.md

 ## More Information

-For more information about Smartli Backup, visit [the website](https://backup.smartli.me).
+For more information about DATAROWZ, visit [the website](https://datarowz.com).

 ## Contributing

-Contributions to Smartli Backup are welcome!
+Contributions to DATAROWZ are welcome!
 Whether you find a bug, have a feature request, or want to contribute code, feel free to open an issue or submit a pull request.

 ## License

-Smartli Backup is licensed under the MIT License.
+DATAROWZ is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Feedback

 If you have any feedback, questions, or suggestions, feel free to [open an issue](https://github.com/Andy16823/Smartli-Backup-2/issues).

-Take control of your data and simplify your backup management with Smartli Backup!
+Take control of your data and simplify your backup management with DATAROWZ!